Seeed-Studio/wiki-documents/docs/The-Things-Indoor-Gateway.md

 ## The Things Indoor Gateway Get Started with SenseCAP

 ![combo](https://files.seeedstudio.com/products/113990896/wiki/connection%20diagram.png)

+NOTE: If you don't know about SenseCAP, here is a brief intro:
+> Among the first launch of Seeed industrial IoT (IIoT) product series, SenseCAP is focusing on wireless environmental sensing applications: smart agriculture, precision farming, and smart city, to name a few.
+It consists of hardware products (sensors, data-loggers & gateways, etc.), software services (SenseCAP portal, mobile App, open dashboard), and API for device & data management.
+SenseCAP supports different communication protocols, such as LoRa, 2G, 4G, NB-IoT, and more.

+To learn more, kindly click the [SenseCAP Introduction](https://wiki.seeedstudio.com/Industrial-IoT-SenseCAP-Introduction/)

 ### Step 1: Activate your TTIG Gateway
 * Press the reset button (small button at the back of the gateway next to the USB-C port) for 5 seconds until the LED blinks rapidly GREEN<->RED for a couple of times.